 “A clock in a dream is never about minutes.
 It is a conversation about your personal time: whether it is going now, accelerating, standing still, or whether it is time to gently sum it up.”

-Such dreams arrive when the theme of time as a resource has gathered in you: there is too little of it, there is too much, it goes strangely, it has stopped, it has become someone else’s.
+Such dreams arrive when the theme of time as a resource has gathered in you: there is too little of it, there is too much, it moves strangely, it has stopped, it has become someone else’s.
 And the psyche, through a familiar image, invites you to look at this.

 Ask yourself: “Which inner moment of my life is now asking me to stop and be in it — and what do I lose if I rush forward again, without giving it room?”